How long should you keep important documents?

 As your financial life gets more complicated, it’s difficult to know how long to keep documents and when it’s safe to get rid of them.
 Some things you’ll need to hold on to for your whole life and others for just a few months.
 You probably already know that important documents such as tax returns, bank statements and paycheck stubs need special attention, but for how long, and in what format?
 And what is the best way to safeguard all that personal data?
 Here’s a quick list of financial documents to save, based on the time they should be kept.

 Tax returns, major financial records

-Your tax returns are important documents to keep as part of your financial history.
-You’ll want to keep a permanent electronic or hard copy of each year’s tax return and any payments you make to the government.
+Your are important documents to keep as part of your financial history.
+You’ll want to keep a permanent electronic or hard copy of each year’s tax return (including any amendments) and any payments you make to the government.
 Additionally, it’s a good idea to hold on to records of major financial events, such as legal filings or inheritances.
 You can easily access your paperless statements and documents online and keep them safely stored there.

 Additional documents to keep forever

 Privacy & security articles

 KEEP 3 TO 7 YEARS